Connecticut State homeschool law and requirements

 Requirements to homeschool in Connecticut.
 Connecticut Homeschooling Laws.
 Ways to homeschool legally within Connecticut homeschooling laws.

-This is not intended to be legal advice and is distributed for information purposes only.
-Check for updates at your public library or online.
-Sections are linked to the 1999 code online for verification.
+*This is not intended to be legal advice and is distributed for information purposes only.
+Check for updates at the Connecticut Department of Education website for Curriculum, Instruction, and Assessment for Home Schools.

 Parental Qualifications – None mandated

 All parents and those who have the care of children shall bring them up in some lawful and honest employment and instruct them or cause them to be instructed in reading, writing, spelling, English grammar, geography, arithmetic and United States history and in citizenship, including a study of the town, state and federal governments.